Indigo Base Deep Dinner Plate

 Estimated Shipping Widget will be displayed here!

-This deep dinner plate features beautiful shades of indigo at its center, hand-painted to create a deep, textured color that adds a modern, stylish touch to your table setting.
+This deep blue and white dinner plate features beautiful shades of indigo at its center, hand-painted to create a deep, textured color that adds a modern, stylish touch to your table setting.
 The contrast between the rich indigo center and the crisp white rim brings a unique visual appeal.

 With its deep shape, this bowl is perfect for serving dishes like fried rice, hearty salads, simmered nimono or even pasta.
 It also works wonderfully for appetizers, making it a versatile piece that complements both casual and elegant meals.